Skip to content

 Grade: A-plus

 In addition to being a great nursing home overall, it also earned A+ government inspections in recent years.
 Its inspections were nearly flawless.
 Arguably the most significant factor we consider in calculating our inspection grades is deficiencies.
 These deficiencies can be found on a nursing home's recent inspection reports.
 Nursing homes with higher grades in this category most likely dodged the most severe deficiencies involving patient abuse or death.
 This place was assessed 7 deficiencies on its inspection report, but none were considered severe.
 This means that the government inspectors did not consider any of these deficiencies to pose an immediate risk to resident safety or health.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+A few relatively minor dings aren't necessarily something to panic about.

 Nurse Quality